Here’s what’s happening:

 While the “separate but equal”/alt website issue hasn’t yet been litigated in courts, it has been addressed in a consent order from the Department of Transportation (DOT) against Scandinavian Airline Systems (SAS).

-Here, SAS was actually using an accessibility toolbar in hopes they met WCAG 2.0 AA as called for by the Air Carrier Access Act (ACAA).
+Here, SAS was actually using an accessibility toolbar on an alternate website in hopes they met WCAG 2.0 AA as called for by the Air Carrier Access Act (ACAA).

 In its defense, SAS stated: